namanp09/job-portal/README.md

 A full-featured **Job Portal** web application where **job seekers** can register, apply for jobs, and track their applications, while **recruiters** can post and manage job listings.
 Built using the **MERN stack** and structured for real-world deployment.

+Additionally, the project integrates **Google Gemini AI** to allow users to **analyze how well their resume matches a job description**, enhancing decision-making for applicants.

 ---

 ### 🛠️ Tech Stack